 Rainbow Boulevard is a thoroughfare that connects to I-35 on the north and Shawnee Mission Parkway on the south.
 Significant employment centers located along this road include KU Medical Center.
-It is also state Highway 169 under the jurisdiction of the Kansas Department of Transportation (KDOT).
+It is also state Highway 169 and isunder the responsibility jurisdiction of the Kansas Department of Transportation (KDOT).